Types of plating

-Rhodium is white, highly reflective, extra hard and resists tarnishing.
-All of this makes it a perfect choice for plating yellow or white gold jewelry to protect it and make it bright white.
+Rhodium is a white, shiny, scratch resistant metal in the platinum family that doesn't tarnish.
+This makes it a perfect choice for plating yellow or white gold jewelry to protect it and make it bright white.
+It's used most often over white gold.

-Rhodium plating, also called ‘dipping,’ is used most often for white gold.
 White gold is yellow gold with alloys (different metals) added to it to make it white.
-But it is akin to adding milk to orange juice—it stays pale yellow, never getting fully white.
+But it is akin to adding milk to orange juice—it never gets fully white.
 So virtually all white gold is rhodium plated.